matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 **Secret Manager features**

 - Global names and replication.
-- Versioning.
+- Versioning
-- Follows principles of least knowledge.
+- Follows principles of the least knowledge.
-- Audit logging.
+- Audit logging
-- Strong encryption.
+- Strong encryption
 - Accessible from hybrid environments, using VPC Service Controls.
 - Integration with Cloud KMS.

 **Access control using Cloud IAM**

 - By default, only project owners can create and access secrets within their project.
 - Use Cloud IAM to grant roles and permissions at the level of the Google Cloud organization, folder, project, or secret.

 **Working with Cloud IAM roles**

 - Cloud IAM roles:
-    - **secretmanager.admin**: Can view, edit, and access a secret.
+    - `secretmanager.admin:` Can view, edit, and access a secret.
-    - **secretmanager.secretAccessor**: Can only access secret data.
+    - `secretmanager.secretAccessor:` Can only access secret data.
-    - **secretmanager.viewer**: Can view a secret's metadata and its versions, but can't edit or access secret data.
+    - `secretmanager.viewer:` Can view a secret's metadata and its versions, but can't edit or access secret data.
 - Always apply permissions at the lowest level in the resource hierarchy.

 **Using Cloud Console**